bioinfo-pf-curie/scEpigenome/README.md

 SAMPLE_ID,SAMPLE_NAME,DIRECTORY_TO_R1_R2_FASTQ

 Of note, the per cell fastq files will be merged (`--batchSize`) and processed as batch of cells.
+**Of note, sequencing files must match the R[1/2] pattern to be detected**

 ### Full Documentation